ghost-brigade/ghost-rider/README.md

 ## Public access

-The application is hosted at https://ghost-riders.com/ for public access.
+The application is hosted at https://ghost-riders.com/ (coming soon) for public access.

 ## Technologies Used